 Creamed pearl onions are a holiday tradition in my family.
 I hated them as a kid.
 Then I grew up, tried them, and finally understood what the fuss was about.
 My mom made them with a rich cream sauce.
 This year I wanted to make pearl onions for our holiday dinners, but a lighter, more modern version.
-What I did was so good and so easy, I had to pass the recipe on to you.
+They came out great.

 Brown butter Balsamic glazed pearl onions are good with any roasted meat or poultry.
-Think roast turkey, roast chicken, lamb, beef or just about anything.
+Think roast turkey, roast chicken, lamb, or beef.
 A great side dish not just for the holidays but for any day.
 I’d be totally happy with a bowl of quinoa, some greens and pearl onions for a vegetarian dinner.

 Buying Pearl Onions